sahaj-shah/addweb-tech/README.md

 The Monitoring and Alerting Deployment is in folder: **Monitoring**

-Wasn't able to deploy and test in AWS due to unavailability.
+**Note:** Wasn't able to deploy and test in AWS due to unavailability.